ngataylor/Canadian.Nutrition.Files/README.md

 Code for Assembling Mah Food Policy Lab Nutrition Files

-# Common Script for the Combination and Transformtion of CNF files
+# Common Script for the Combination and Transformation of CNF files

 To begin, accumulate CNF files of interest based on 100 gram serving size and store in a single folder.
 Use the XLS to CSV javascript file included in the repo to facilitate use in R.